WordPress/playground-tools/README.md

 ![image](https://github.com/WordPress/playground-tools/assets/640101/3e5d2016-2088-432b-8312-5334a639662b)

-You should see the step-debugger open, with the script paused on the first line:
+You should see the step-debugger open, with the script paused on the first line if `--inspect-brk` was selected:

 ![image](https://github.com/WordPress/playground-tools/assets/640101/5f3217d0-f447-44a1-9e72-c501359d9f2a)